saluminati/toy-robot/README.md

 - **CommandSetLoader** is reading file locally, would be a good idea to add the option to read the file remotely
 - Add obstructions on the table
 - Non square table
+- Robot reports in multiple formats such as JSON, HTML, XML etc